 Your Confirmation of space will indicate the date that you are able to move in to the complex and the License Agreement will indicate the date that you need to vacate.
 Your first and last month’s rent will be pro-rated based on the date you arrive and vacate.

-There are several steps that need to be completed before you move into your unit.
-Therefore, it’s important that you be able to complete these steps during office hours.
-If you arrive outside of normal business hours then you will need to make temporary housing arrangements (hotel, friend, etc.) until the next business day that the Housing Services Office is open.
+We have Resident Assistance (RA's) that can assist with after hour check-ins however, your arrival must be scheduled with the CGU Housing Office prior to your arrival.
+If you arrive outside of normal business hours without a scheduled check-in or afterhour arrangement you will need to find temporary housing accommodations (hotel, friend, etc.) until the next business day that the Housing Services Office is open.

 Roommates are selected in one of two ways.
 On your application, you have the ability to suggest who you would like to have as a roommate.
 While we can’t guarantee your roommate preference, we will certainly do our best to accommodate that preference.
 Be advised that any suggested roommates need to have submitted the appropriate application materials within the specified timelines in order to be given full consideration as a roommate preference.
 If no preferred roommate is listed on your application then the Housing Service office will assign an individual to your apartment.

-All of the units in the CGU Apartments are fully furnished.
-Placing additional furniture in your apartment, or removing existing furniture, must be approved by the Manager of Housing Services.
+All of the units in the CGU Apartments are fully furnished, with the exception of mattresses and bedframes.
+Placing additional furniture in your apartment beyond your mattress/bedframe, or removing existing furniture, must be approved by the Manager of Housing Services.
 If you are requesting to place or remove furniture in the common (shared) areas of your unit, then your roommate may also need to approve the request prior to forwarding the request to the Housing Services office.

 Unfortunately, no pets are permitted in the apartments, or on the premises of, the CGU Apartments.